Leadership

 She leads efforts to amplify Palestinian voices, challenge systemic injustice, and build global solidarity through education, advocacy, and action.
 Her work is grounded in the principles of medical ethics, international law, and the unwavering belief that health and human rights are inseparable.

-Roxanne is a retired software engineer with over 30 years of experience developing systems to protect the health and safety of workers in industrial manufacturing environments.
-Throughout her career, she has upheld a core belief: that technology should be used to aid, uplift, and empower people.
+Roxanne serves as board secretary for Community Alliance for Peace and Justice, where she brings strategic insight and hands-on technical expertise to support advocacy campaigns, strengthen organizational infrastructure, and expand public education.
+A retired software engineer with over 30 years of experience developing systems to protect worker health and safety in industrial manufacturing, Roxanne has been guided throughout her career by a core belief that technology should be used to aid, uplift, and empower people.

-She holds a master’s degree from the Heinz College of Information Systems and Public Policy at Carnegie Mellon University and a Bachelor of Science in Computer Science from Duquesne University.
+She holds a master’s degree from Carnegie Mellon University’s Heinz College of Information Systems and Public Policy and a bachelor’s degree in Computer Science from Duquesne University.

 Shafi currently serves as a Senior Director at a leading financial investment software company.
 Coming from a humble family background, he has built a distinguished career while remaining deeply committed to philanthropic efforts both in the United States and Pakistan.